darinama/Minecraft-Wiki/crafting.md

 You need 1 stick and 1 coal or charcoal.

 ## Bucket
 A bucket will help you contain liquids such as water, lava, or milk.
-It also allows you to grab mobs from the water such as tropical fishes or ocelots.
+It also allows you to grab mobs from the water such as tropical fishes.
 <p align="center">
   <img src="./img/crafting/bucket.png" width="380" height="180">
 </p>